Have you ever run into project management issues? I bet you have. Me, too.

 #50 – Rodrigo, what is most critical when finalizing a project?

-#51 – Rodrigo, how should I deal with projects that are completely cancelled?
+#51 – Rodrigo, how should I deal with projects that have been completely cancelled?

 #52 – Rodrigo, what should I do if my project fails miserably?

-#53 – Rodrigo, why everything comes back to me?
-I feel I can’t get my work done, everyone in the office needs my input!
+#53 – Rodrigo, why does everything come back to me?
+I feel I can’t get my work done.
+It seems like everyone in the office needs my input!